poyro/poyro/packages/docs/src/app/page.md

 ## Prerequisites

 - Node.js 20 or later
-- Vitest 1.6.0 or later
+- Vitest 1.6.0 or later ([Vitest](https://vitest.dev/) is a modern testing framework with Jest-like syntax)
 - Your project must have "type": "module" in its package.json (this library is ESM only)
 - Recommended: CUDA-compatible GPU (Nvidia) or Metal-compatible GPU (Apple Silicon) for best performance, but not required

-### Installing the Poyro CLI
+### Installation

-WIP - please use the [manual installation guide](/manual-installation) for now.
+Please use the [installation guide](/manual-installation) for details on how to get started.

 ---